 It is the Midwest College’s mission to provide an education that is rooted in the historical context and teachings of Traditional Chinese Medicine and combine it with modern clinical applications to create a practitioner of Acupuncture or Oriental Medicine that embraces the spirit of an …

-The combination of Eastern and Western science, together with an appreciation of the natural healing philosophies of Asia, leads to the development of the qualities that are the ‘Heart of Chinese Medicine’.
-With this foundation, graduates will become true practitioners of Oriental healing. the subtle balance of clinical science and compassion is the key to a successful practice.
+The combination of Eastern and Western science, together with an appreciation of the natural healing philosophies of Asia, develops the qualities that are the “Heart of Chinese Medicine“.
+With this foundation, graduates will become true practitioners of Oriental healing.
+The subtle balance of clinical science and compassion is the key to a successful practice.

 The Acupuncture Program is modeled on the modern eight-principle style, currently taught at TCM universities in China.
-Combined with the bio-medicine courses, it prepares graduates to practice ‘Classic Chinese Medicine’ using acupuncture, moxibustion, and other accessory modalities.
-The curriculum in the Oriental Medicine program includes a distinctive course of study in areas of food and herb therapy that are fundamental to Traditional Oriental Medicine. baccalaureate study in nutrition within the Oriental Medicine program leads to a simultaneously granted Bachelor of Science degree in Nutrition and a master of Science degree in Oriental Medicine.
+Combined with the bio-medicine courses, it prepares graduates to practice “Classic Chinese Medicine” using acupuncture, moxibustion, and other accessory modalities.
+The curriculum in the Oriental Medicine program provides a distinctive course of study in the areas of food and herb therapy that are fundamental to Traditional Oriental Medicine.
+Baccalaureate study in nutrition within the Oriental Medicine program leads to a simultaneously granted Bachelor of Science degree in Nutrition and a master of Science degree in Oriental Medicine.